Maximum segment size

 To avoid fragmentation in the IP layer, a host must specify the maximum segment size as equal to the largest IP datagram that the host can handle minus the IP and TCP header sizes.
-Therefore, IPv4 hosts are required to be able to handle an MSS of 536 octets (= 576 - 20 - 20) and IPv6 hosts are required to be able to handle an MSS of 1220 octets (= 1280 - 40 - 20).
+Though there is no minimum required MSS defined in IETF RFCs, there is a minimum MTU, and so a default MSS is calculated by subtracting the minimum IP and TCP header sizes from the MTU.
+For example, IPv4 hosts typically default to an MSS of 536 octets (= 576 − 20 − 20) and IPv6 hosts generally are able to handle an MSS of 1220 octets (= 1280 − 40 − 20).

 Small MSS values will reduce or eliminate IP fragmentation but will result in higher overhead.

 Each direction of data flow can use a different MSS.

 For most computer users, the MSS option is established by the operating system.

+TCP options size (Variable 0–320 bits, in units of 32 bits) must be deducted from MSS size if TCP options are enabled.
+For example, TCP Time Stamps are enabled by default on Linux platforms.

 Default value

-The default TCP Maximum Segment Size is 536.
+The default TCP Maximum Segment Size for IPv4 is 536.
+For IPv6 it is 1220.
 Where a host wishes to set the maximum segment size to a value other than the default, the maximum segment size is specified as a TCP option, initially in the TCP SYN packet during the TCP handshake.
 The value cannot be changed after the connection is established.

-Inter-Layer Communication
+Inter-layer communication

 In order to notify MSS to the other end, an inter-layer communication is done as follows: